12500 Reed Hartman Hwy Suite 110

 • A history of bacterial endocarditis

 You’ll need to be careful about what you eat after a tooth extraction.
-We recommend soft foods like pudding, rice, or soups.
-Get stocked on these foods ahead of time so you can eat without much hassle or preparation.
-You may feel under the weather.
+We recommend soft foods such as pudding, rice, or soup.
+Stock up on these foods ahead of time so you can eat with minimal hassle or preparation.
+That’s because you may feel under the weather.

-As well, plan to take the day off following a tooth extraction.
+Also, plan to take the day off after a tooth extraction.
 You’ll need to rest.
 Prep your Netflix queue.
-Keep a good book beside the bed or the couch.
+Keep a good book nearby, whether by the bed or couch.
 Give yourself time to recover.

 The Process for a Simple Tooth Extraction (Visible Teeth)

 Your dentist will give you a local anesthetic to numb the area around your tooth.
-You’ll feel only pressure — no pain.
-We’ll use a special instrument called an elevator to loosen the tooth.
-Then we’ll remove it with forceps.
-We’ll give you something to protect the socket, a bit of aftercare advice (which we’ll share below), and send you on your way!
+You’ll feel only pressure, and there’ll be no pain throughout the procedure.
+We’ll use a special instrument called an elevator to loosen the tooth and then remove it with forceps.
+We’ll place protective material in the socket, provide some aftercare instructions (which we’ll share below), and send you on your way!

 The Process for a Surgical Extraction (Concealed Teeth)

-Your dentist will give you local anesthesia as well as intravenous anesthesia to help you feel comfortable and relaxed.
-We may also decide to use general anesthesia so you are not conscious for the procedure.
-That decision will depend on your preferences as well as how invasive the tooth extraction procedure is.
-For instance, in wisdom tooth extractions, pulling slightly-erupted wisdom teeth without fully-formed roots is a completely different, less involved process than removing teeth that are impacted and rooted in the jaw.
+Your dentist will give you local anesthesia, and perhaps intravenous anesthesia, to help you feel comfortable and relaxed.
+They may also decide to use general anesthesia so that you’re not conscious during the procedure.
+That decision will depend on your preferences and the invasiveness of the tooth extraction procedure.
+For instance, removing slightly-erupted wisdom teeth without fully formed roots is a completely different, less involved process than removing impacted, fully rooted teeth.

-The dentist will cut into your gum to make a small incision.
-We may need to remove a bit of bone around the tooth or cut the tooth to be able to fully extract it.
-These types of tooth extraction take a bit more aftercare, and have higher risks of complications than simple tooth extractions.
+The dentist will make a small incision in your gum.
+They may need to remove a bit of bone around the tooth or section the tooth to fully extract it.
+These extractions require a bit more aftercare and carry a higher risk of complications than more routine removals.

 Risks Following a Tooth Extraction

-There are some minor risks you should be aware of following a tooth extraction.
-A small clot is supposed to form in the socket of the extracted tooth.
-If it doesn’t, or becomes dislodged, the socket is exposed — a situation known as a “dry socket.”
-If this happens, your dentist will put a sedative dressing over it for a few days as a new clot forms.
+There are a few minor risks to be aware of after a tooth extraction.
+A small clot should form in the socket of the extracted tooth.
+If it doesn’t form or becomes dislodged, the socket is exposed — a condition known as a “dry socket.”
+If this happens, your dentist will place a sedative dressing over the socket for a few days to allow a new clot to form.

-If you experience any adverse effects after your tooth extraction (besides a bit of initial bleeding, pain and swelling), give your dentist a call.
-But, if you experience any of the following symptoms, go to the hospital; these are medical emergencies and signs of infection:
+If you experience any adverse effects after your tooth extraction (other than a bit of initial bleeding, pain, or swelling), call your dentist.
+However, seek urgent medical care if you experience any of the following symptoms:

 • Intense chills or fever